belle2/basf2/online_book/basf2/b2bii.rst

       ma.fillParticleList('pi+:sig', 'atcPIDBelle(3,2)<0.4', path=mypath)

-.. rubric:: Neutral Final State Partlces
+.. rubric:: Neutral Final State Particles

 Belle MDST has two additional data types: ``mdst_gamma`` and ``mdst_pi0``, for which there exist no equivalent data type in the Belle II MDST format.